+Recommendation ITU-R S.672-4 provides a typical radiation pattern for parabolic dish antennas installed on-board GSO satellites.
+By extension, it is assumed usable for NGSO satellites.

 5.3 Compatibility analysis methodology

 For this analysis, the I/N ratio will be calculated, as shown in subsequent paragraphs, to assess compatibility between radiolocation systems operating in the 15.4-17.3 GHz band and the FSS system operating in the 15.4-15.7 GHz band.